 Easily find your Wi-Fi password

-Your computer is connected to a Wi-Fi network, but you don't remember the password that you used to log in.
-Maybe you forgot the password, or maybe the network administrator wrote it directly without revealing the password to you.
+Your computer is connected to a Wi-Fi network, but you don't remember the password you used to connect.
+You may have forgotten your password or your network administrator may have written it directly without revealing your password.

 But you want to connect a second device, like your mobile phone, to the same WiFi network.
 How can you learn the password?Wi-Fi

-Of course you can ask the administrator, but you can also find it yourself from the commands on your computer.
-The technique below works on Mac computers and Windows.
+Of course you can ask the administrator, but you can also find it from the command line on your computer.
+The following technique works on Mac and Mac computers Windows.

 Find your Wi-Fi password in Windows